 Easy Pan Fried Ravioli Appetizer

-This easy and delicious Pan Fried Ravioli appetizer is a lifesaver if unexpected guests stop by!
+This tasty Pan Fried Ravioli appetizer is quick and easy.
 Crispy ravioli on the outside with a warm cheesy center!
 Perfect for dipping and there’s no egg-coating or bread-coating or boiling required!

 It’s also a perfect game day or the holiday appetizer and only takes minutes to make!